Charles E. Peterson

-Charles Emil Peterson (1906 – 2004) was an American preservationist.
-He is known for professionalizing historic preservation in the United States.
-He is referred to as the "founding father" of the professional advocation of historic preservation, the "godfather of preservation," and an "extraordinary preservationist" who made important contributions to the knowledge of early American building practices, helped create the profession of the preservation architect, and passionately advocated for the retention and restoration of the American built heritage.
-According to Jacques Dalibard, a professor at McGill University School of Architecture, "with James Marston Fitch, I cannot think of two people who had more influence on historic preservation in North America."
+Charles E. Peterson (1906 – 2004) was an American architect and preservationist, known for professionalizing the standards of historic preservation in the United States.
+He made important contributions to the knowledge of early American building practices, and has been called the "founding father" of the profession of historic preservationist, and the "godfather of preservation."
+He helped to create the profession of the preservation architect, and passionately advocated for the retention and restoration of America's built heritage.
+According to Jacques Dalibard, a professor at McGill University School of Architecture: "[W]ith James Marston Fitch, I cannot think of two people who had more influence on historic preservation in North America."

-During his long career, Peterson received numerous awards for his service including the National Trust for Historic Preservation's Louise du Pont Crowninshield Award (1966) and the American Institute of Architects (AIA) medal for "vision and determination" (1979) and the Presidential Citation (1990).
-The AIA inducted him into the College of Fellows in 1962.
+During his long career, Peterson received numerous awards for his work, including the National Trust for Historic Preservation's Louise du Pont Crowninshield Award (1966), the American Institute of Architects (AIA) Medal for "vision and determination" (1979), and the AIA's Presidential Citation (1990).
+The AIA inducted him into its College of Fellows in 1962.
+He was also a founder of the Association for Preservation Technology International (APT), and served as its first president.

 Early career

-Peterson was raised in Madison, Minnesota, and received his bachelor's degree in architecture in the early 1920s from the University of Minnesota.
+Peterson was raised in Madison, Minnesota, and received his bachelor's degree in architecture in 1928 from the University of Minnesota.
 In 1929, he began a thirty-three year tenure with the National Park Service.
-In 1931, his efforts were instrumental in saving the Moore House, the site of the British surrender, in Yorktown, Virginia.
-While documenting this building, Peterson created the prototype for the historic structure report, the basic format of which is still in use.
+In 1931, his efforts were instrumental in saving the Moore House in Yorktown, Virginia, the site of the 1781 British surrender.
+While documenting this building, Peterson created the prototype for the Historic American Buildings Survey's historic structure report, the basic format of which is still in use.